Department of Health StudiesRamsden BuildingUniversity of HuddersfieldQueensgateHuddersfieldHD1 3DH

-- Offers a diverse choice of option modules which are specialised for diabetes care, enabling you to create a course that meets your current practice needs.
+- Offers a diverse choice of option modules which are specialised for diabetes care and specialist practice, enabling you to create a course that meets your current professionial development needs.

 - Can be completed at a pace that suits you and provides you with an excellent support network.